 MAP THE MEAL GAP

-Feeding America’s® latest Map the Meal Gap report was released in May 2024 with 2022 food insecurity data.
+Feeding America’s® latest Map the Meal Gap report was released in May 2025 with 2023 food insecurity data.
 The study provides local-level estimates of food insecurity and food costs for every county and congressional district in the United States.
-Map the Meal Gap builds upon the USDA’s latest report of national and state information, which shows a sharp increase in food insecurity in 2022 with historically high food prices and the expiration of many pandemic-era program.
+Map the Meal Gap builds upon the USDA’s latest report of national and state information, which shows an increase in food insecurity with higher food costs and increases in other basic needs.

 Food insecurity levels vary across regions, influenced by factors such as unemployment, poverty rates as well as policies and practices rooted in history that often have led to generational poverty and hold people back today.